muratk5n/thirdwave/en/README.md

 ---

-You are not bunch of punks from Central whatever.. nor from Crimea, per culture.
-Everyone living in Asia Minor is closer to Homer (of Illiad fame) than to Kubilay, Genghic.. whatever.
+Peeps are not bunch of punks from Central Cuntfuckia.
+Nor are they from Crimea, culturally speaking..
+Everyone in Asia Minor is closer to Homer (of Illiad fame) culturally than to some "Kubilay", or "Genghic".. whatever.

 ---